Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 When orchestrating Snowpark Container Services, there are a couple of patterns you'll typically follow:

-* **Define a compute pool** – A compute pool represents a set of compute resources (virtual machine, or VM, nodes).
+* **Define a compute pool** – A compute pool represents a set of compute resources (virtual machine nodes).
 You can think of these compute resources as analogous (but not equivalent) to Snowflake virtual warehouses.
 The service (in this case, our NGINX service) will run in the compute pool.
-Compute-intensive services will require high-powered compute pools (i.e., many cores, many GPUs), while less intensive services may need smaller compute pools (fewer cores).
+Compute-intensive services will require high-powered compute pools (i.e., many cores, many GPUs), while less intensive services can run in smaller compute pools (fewer cores).
 For more information, see [Snowpark Container Services: Working with compute pools](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-compute-pool).

 * **Define the service** – A service is how you run an application container.
 The services require, at minimum, a specification and a compute pool.
 A specification contains the information needed to run the application container, like the path to a container image, endpoints that the services will expose, and more.
 The specification is written in YML.
 The compute pool is what the service will run in.
 For more information, see [Snowpark Container Services: Working with services](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-services).